4604 search results for fla

 DEV102-990WZCD (eff 7-1-25 thru 12-31-25)

-, or by a separate flagger near each device location.
-Use only flaggers trained in accordance, at all times by, the flagger operating the device.
+location, or by a separate flagger near each device location.
+Use only flaggers trained in accordance, of, and attended at all times by, the flagger operating the device.
 Provide two flaggers on-site and use one, with flaggers or immediately cease the flagging operation and reopen the roadway.
-AFADs may be either, operation consists of a pedestrian flagger, pedestrian escort, and a safe pedestrian waiting area on each side of the active work zone.
+D o N o t U, operation consists of a pedestrian flagger, pedestrian escort, and a safe pedestrian waiting area on each side of the active work zone.
 Pedestrian flaggers must identify approaching pedestrians

 2024FDM215RoadsideSafety